rwilliams/jrubywiki/CallingJavaFromJRuby.md

 Set # 2. ???
 ```

 The `java_import` will define a `Set` on `MyClass` (e.g. `MyClass::Set`).
 If you access `Set` at 1 you will get this new constant.
 If you access `Set` at 2 you will get `Object::Set`.
 Both of these examples are just cases how constants in Ruby work but the implicit constant creation of java_import can trip programmers up.

+It is also possible to call java_import from within methods and the rules for java_import is intended to add the constant to the class it is being called on (class method is self and instance method is self.class).
+We however recommend against doing this as it is not as intuitive as we had hoped.
+Try and import in module or class bodies like in the examples above.

 Some people do not like the implicit side-effect nature of `java_import`, so you can also get the same effect by reassigning a Java class to a new constant, like